Myrktil/change-verifier/README.md

 - a .gitignore glob
 - a status annotation ("$status:status1&status2&status3")

-In the globs a folder may be replaced with r"<[^>]*>".
+In the globs a folder may be replaced with a string that matches the following RegEx: "<[^>]*>".
 For each value in wildcard_replacements a new glob will be created where that pattern is replaced with the respective replacement.
 A status annotation can be followed by at least one file status.
 Multiple status values need to be connected by '&'.
 All globs following that annotation, until the next status annotation, will allow changes whose filepath they cover and whose status matches at least one of the statuses in the annotation.